Milwaukee County Courthouse

 The Milwaukee County Courthouse is a high-rise municipal building located in downtown Milwaukee, Wisconsin.
-Completed in 1931, it is the third county courthouse built in the city and is listed on the National Register of Historic Places.

-The two previous courthouses were located at what is now Cathedral Square Park on the east side of the Milwaukee River.
+Completed in 1931, it is the third county courthouse to be built in the city and is listed on the National Register of Historic Places.
+The first two courthouses were built at what is now Cathedral Square Park on the east side of the Milwaukee River.

 Description

-Situated on the crown of a hill, the building is 174 feet (54m) tall and has eleven floors.
-The Neo-Classical Revival style of the building was the result of a nationwide design competition, in which architect Albert Randolph Ross with the New York City firm of McKim, Mead, and White was selected out of 33 entries from across the country.
-It was constructed using Bedford limestone and features architectural details and sculptural decorations with a Beaux-Arts influence, such as a flat roofline, stone owls and lion heads.
-Masonry was provided by Andres Stone and Marble Company, owner Edgar Andres whose family also helped construct the Library and a local bank which is now the home for the Milwaukee Historical Society.
+Situated on the crown of a hill, the eleven-story courthouse is 174 feet (54m) tall.
+The neoclassical style building was designed by New York architect Albert Randolph Ross, with the New York firm of McKim, Mead & White, chosen by a jury over 32 other architects from across the nation in a 1927 design competition.
+The building was clad in Bedford limestone and embellished with Beaux-Arts influenced details and sculpture such as owls and lion heads.
+The masonry work was provided by Andres Stone and Marble Company, owner Edgar Andres, whose family also helped construct the library and a local bank which is now the home for the Milwaukee Historical Society.

-The NRHP nomination observes, "the most monumental of all Neoclassical courthouses in the state, the Milwaukee County Courthouse is perhaps the apogee of the Neoclassical movement in twentieth century civic architecture in Wisconsin."

-While heralded as one of the grandest courthouses in the United States, it was once called a "million dollar rockpile" by famous American architect Frank Lloyd Wright.
+The NRHP nomination states, "the most monumental of all Neoclassical courthouses in the state, the Milwaukee County Courthouse is perhaps the apogee of the Neoclassical movement in twentieth century civic architecture in Wisconsin."
+While heralded as one of the grandest courthouses in the United States, it was once called a "million dollar rockpile" by the architect Frank Lloyd Wright.